Live 10.3 Devotionals (for Sunday 9/10) – Wednesday

 Answer 3.
 Answers will vary.

 Question 5.
-How should we use the things God has given us to honor Him?
+How should we respond to spiritual leaders?

 Pray about It